Stock Exchange: Trading The Earnings Season

 Next week Blue Harbinger (AKA Mark Hines) returns as our guest expert.
 He consistently generates interesting and successful ideas.
 I cite his work regularly, and he was first-rate when we had him last.
 Readers will enjoy his unique contributions.

-This Week—Can You Profit from Trading the Earnings Season?
+This Week - Can You Profit From Trading The Earnings Season?

 Four times a year there is a confluence of corporate earnings reports.
 It can create turbulence for the overall market as well as the individual stocks.
 Is there anything we can do to take advantage of this avalanche of breaking news?
 We have advice from several experts, and some special resources.

-Trading Tips for Earnings Season
+Trading Tips For Earnings Season

 - Fidelity Investments offers a comprehensive guide, beginning with your own earnings forecast.